-Fill your coffee mug or a milk frothing pitcher (preferred) with filtered water and pour into a tea kettle.
-Bring to a a near boil (180F+) while the next tasks are in progress.
+Fill your coffee mug or a small milk frothing pitcher (preferred) with filtered water and pour into a tea kettle.
+Bring to a a near boil (~185F) while the next tasks are in progress.

-Slowly grind 15 grams of high quality coffee beans (that’s 75-100 individual beans depending on bean size or a heaping scoop of whole beans) by hand using a pretty fine grind setting (not large enough to be crystals, not small enough to be powder).
+Slowly grind ~15 grams (or 1 coffee bean scoop-full) of high quality coffee beans (that’s 75-100 individual beans depending on bean size or a heaping scoop of whole beans) by hand using a pretty fine grind setting (not large enough to be crystals, not small enough to be powder).

 Place the non-rubber end of the plunger on the kitchen counter.
 Place the reservoir over the top of the rubber end of the plunger so they overlap by 1 inch (this is called the “Inverted Method”)